LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Just more portfolio work - profile pic now starts off with a blurred placeholder but loads the appropriately sized image for the viewport.
 Also added some test project pics so that I could flesh out the structure and styling of my project item cards.

 **Thoughts**: Feeling so close but yet so far in terms of my goals to transition into web dev as a career.
 The list is now finite but still long.
 When it was still indefinite, it seemed like I had all the time in the world.
 I know I just need to keep calm and code on.

+### Day 22: April 14, 2018

+**Today's Progress**: Portfolio - project cards now initially load still frames then fade in gifs when those eventually finish downloading.
+Gifs also display on overlay when user clicks for additional information.

+**Thoughts**: As in day 13, feeling so close but yet so far in terms of my goals to transition into web dev as a career.
+The list is now finite but still long.
+When it was still indefinite, it seemed like I had all the time in the world.
+I know I just need to keep calm and code on.

+### Day 23: April 15, 2018

+**Today's Progress**: Portfolio - added a row to the splash page that displays icons for each technology I know.
+Those same icons are displayed in the project cards to show what technologies I used for each project.
+Signed up for my first real hackatho happening next Friday!

+**Thoughts**: As in the past few days, feeling so close but yet so far in terms of my goals to transition into web dev as a career.
+The list is now finite but still long.
+When it was still indefinite, it seemed like I had all the time in the world.
+I know I just need to keep calm and code on.